 - In-Store Purchases – If you are shopping locally and have a smartphone you can download the Ebates smartphone app.
 Once you download the app you can add a credit card to the app.
 The credit card is used to track the purchases you make in-store, so Ebates knows what to pay you for.
 In addition, the app will provide you with the latest in-store deals so you can maximize your cash back opportunities.

 - Customer Service – I am sure you can find some negative feedback on their customer service somewhere on the Internet.
-However, my personal experience with their customer service team over the last two months has been great, they follow-up quickly and have answered all my questions.
+However, my personal experience with their customer service team over the last two months has been great.
+They follow-up quickly and have answered all my questions.

 - Items Not Eligible for Cash Back – Depending on the store, some items may not be eligible for cash back.
-For example, Amazon Kindle accessories and eBooks are not available for cash back, but their E-readers are.
+For example, Amazon Kindle accessories and eBooks are not available for cash back, but their e-readers are.
 If you’re expecting cash back on every item you purchase you should check to make sure your purchases will be eligible first.

-- Blow Your Budget – It’s one thing to purchase the items you need and are going to purchase anyways and get cash back – that’s a good thing.
-However, if the Ebates cash back program causes you to spend more money than you have, or if you take the approach you can spend more because you’re getting cash back – that would be a bad thing.
+- Blow Your Budget – It’s one thing to purchase the items you need and are going to purchase anyways and get cash back.
+That’s a good thing.
+However, if the Ebates cash back program causes you to spend more money than you have, or if you take the approach you can spend more because you’re getting cash back.
+That would be a bad thing.
 Ebates should not be a reason to blow your budget.

 The Final Word – My Ebates Review (Rakuten Rewards)

 So is Ebates a good deal?
 Here’s my take.